MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/plan-planning-agent-deployment.md

 When you install the agent using a manual method, updates to the agent must also be performed manually.
 You'll be able to use Active Directory integration to assign agents to management groups.
 For more information, see [Integrating Active Directory and Operations Manager](/previous-versions/system-center/system-center-2012-R2/hh212829(v=sc.12)).

-Select the required tab to know more about agent deployment to Windows, UNIX, and LINUX system:
+Select the required tab to know more about agent deployment to Windows and UNIX and LINUX systems:

 # [Agent deployment to Windows system](#tab/Windows)